 Maximum edge slope – This is the most important rating, is the maximum slope allowed within 1 metre of your boundary wire.

 * These ratings are the maximum allowable ratings on a perfectly manicured lawn surface.
-So lawn areas with rough or uneven surfaces, thick or deep grass (>30mm deep when cut) will need to be factored into your maximum slope ratings.
+So lawn areas with rough or uneven surfaces, and thick or deep grass (>30mm deep when cut) will need to be factored into your maximum slope ratings.

 If you notice that your lawn is more than 40mm in height when freshly mowed, keep it in mind when choosing a robotic lawnmower.
 Newly laid or grown grass are usually deeper than older established grass.

 Also, lawns that are heavily thatched underneath can cause the grass to be too deep and spongy.
-Deep spongy grass is also difficult for the robotic lawnmowers to maintain traction.
+Deep spongy grass is also difficult for robotic lawnmowers to maintain traction.